instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

     }

     const settingDescriptions = {
-      isSecondaryNavigation: 'When the navbar is used as a secondary navigation (e.g.: under Canvas main navbar), using the inverse color mode is recommended',
+      isSecondaryNavigation: 'When the navbar is used as a secondary navigation (e.g.: under Canvas main navbar), using the inverse color mode is recommended.
+For using Breadcumbs in the navbar, inverse color is necessary.',
+      showBreadcrumb: 'Display a Breadcrumb in the navbar.
+Requires the `renderBrand` and `renderMenuItems` props to be null and `inverseColor` to be true.',
       hasBrandSection: 'Displays brand section',
       hasMenuItemsSection: 'Displays main navbar items',
       hasActionItemsSection: 'Displays action items',